john-bradshaw/electro/README.md

 ### Dockerfile
 These notebooks can also be run using Docker if you prefer.
-The Docker image can be built using eg `docker build . -t rxn-steps`.
+The Docker image can be built using eg `docker build . -t electro`.
-It can then be run by `docker run -it --rm -p 8080:8080 rxn-steps`
+It can then be run by `docker run -it --rm -p 8080:8080 electro` An uploaded Docker image lives at https://hub.docker.com/r/johnbradshaw/electro.1